 Not Just a Technical Error

-Using inferior quality or expired products will never give you smooth, professional-looking nail polish finish.
+Using inferior quality or expired products will never give you a smooth, professional-looking nail polish finish.

-There are a few reasons why you've got air bubbles in your nail polish―you are using an expired or thick polish, you shook the bottle before application, your nails were wet when you applied a fresh coat, you forgot to apply a clear base coat, or you applied a coat one too many.
+There are a few reasons why you've got air bubbles in your nail polish―you are using an expired or thick polish, you shook the bottle before application, your nails were wet when you applied a fresh coat, you forgot to apply a clear base coat, or you applied the same coat too many times.
 Well, what's done is done.
-The important thing to do is not make the same mistakes and adopt the correct way of applying nail polish that doesn't fetch any bubbles.
+The important thing is not to make the same mistakes again and adopt the correct way of applying nail polish that doesn't fetch any bubbles.
 So, here's how to get rid of bubbles in nail polish.

 Avoiding Nail Polish Bubbles

-Before you begin, gather all the necessary tools―clear nail polish, nail polish (your choice of color), nail clipper, nail file, and nail polish thinner.
+Before you begin, gather all the necessary tools―clear nail polish, nail polish (your choice of color), nail clipper, nail file, nail polish remover and nail polish thinner.
 These tools are essential while doing a mani-pedi.

 After the base coat is dry, take the bottle and roll it between the palms of your hands.
 Many times, we make the mistake of shaking the bottle vigorously.
-Instead of mixing the color, what this does is it creates little bubbles inside.
+Instead of mixing the color, it creates little bubbles inside.
 While applying the polish, you won't be able to see them immediately, but you will find them only after the polish has dried.